 Little did I know how much I should have appreciated being healthy the first 17 years of my life.
 Looking back now, I probably did fall ill more often than my friends but at the time I thought nothing of it.
 It must’ve been something I’d eaten, I was probably overtired, or maybe picked up a bug that was going around.
 Never did I think I’d have a life sentence of numerous chronic illnesses associated with my name, and be inundated with hospital appointments, admissions, and procedures.
 How could I possibly adjust?
 I doubted my ability to remember what ‘normal’ felt like.

 Do you have any existing health conditions?
 Up until 2013, that answer was no for me but now I reel off my list: Crohn’s disease, Ehlers-Danlos Syndrome, Gastroparesis, Postural Tachycardia Syndrome.
-Chronic conditions I hadn’t even heard of!
+Four conditions I hadn't even heard of!

 I am what someone with an invisible illness looks like.